 The “Applications” screen will be displayed with a list of all the app installed on your device.
 Scroll through the list until you find the malicious app, right-click it, and then click “Move to Trash”.

-The malicious app may have a different name on your device.
-If you cannot find any malicious apps, you can proceed with the next step
+The malicious program may have a different name on your computer.
+If you cannot find any malicious programs on your computer, you can continue with STEP 2.

 Click “Empty Trash”